temporalio/documentation/docs-src/java/landing-page/java-dev-guide-structure.md

 - [Side Effects](/java/side-effects): A Side Effect is used to produce non-deterministic code, such as generating a UUID or a random number.
 - [How to create and manage Namespaces](/java/namespaces): You can create, update, deprecate or delete your Namespaces using either tctl or SDK APIs..

-## Observability

-Improve observability in your Java-based Temporal Workflows.
-View which Workflow Executions are tracked by the Temporal Platform and the state of any Workflow Execution.

-- [How to emit metrics](/java/metrics): Each Temporal SDK is capable of emitting an optional set of metrics from either the Client or the Worker process.
-- [How to setup Tracing](/java/tracing): Tracing allows you to view the call graph of a Workflow along with its Activities and any Child Workflows.
-- [How to log from a Workflow](/java/logging): Send logs and errors to a logging service, so that when things go wrong, you can see what happened.
-- [How to use Visibility APIs](/java/visibility): The term Visibility, within the Temporal Platform, refers to the subsystems and APIs that enable an operator to view Workflow Executions that currently exist within a Cluster.

 ## Testing

 The Testing section of the Temporal Developer's guide covers the many ways to test the state of your Temporal Application; that is, ways to view which Workflow Executions are tracked by the Platform and the state of any given Workflow Execution, either currently or at points of an execution.